top of page

 Another good thing to know is that insurance companies will also determine, and thereby limit, the number of sessions they would cover.
 This number is based on a summary the therapist would be required to provide to the insurance company that shares many details of therapy that are often kept private, such as what exactly we are working on, what kind of progress you are making, and the reasoning why you need to be in therapy.
 Additionally, the therapist would need to provide reasoning why we would need more sessions, or in other words, why you may not be progressing as quickly as they would like.

-Based on the type of therapy I provide, I do not believe this provides the best environment in which to work toward particularly challenging goals.
-Ideally, therapy runs more smoothly when you and I decide together how the sessions are going, when to shift focus, and when you are ready to leave instead of someone else, or even multiple someones, determining these things.
+Based on the type of therapy Wellspring Counseling Center provides, we do not believe this creates the best environment in which to work toward particularly challenging goals.
+Ideally, therapy runs more smoothly when you and your therapist decide together how the sessions are going, when to shift focus, and when you are ready to leave instead of someone else, or even multiple someones, determining these things.
 Without those confines, you are more in control of your progress and are able to maintain more privacy.

-If, however, you do decide you prefer to work with a therapist who accepts insurance, I can still help point you in the right direction.
-Many of my colleagues accept insurance, and I could refer you to someone better able to meet your needs.
+If, however, you do decide you prefer to work with a therapist who accepts insurance, we can still help point you in the right direction.
+Many of our colleagues accept insurance, and we could refer you to someone better able to meet your needs.

 How much is therapy without insurance?